HELL'S KITCHEN — A pair of political clubs hope to honor the country’s first female cabinet member with a street renaming.

 During her time at Hartley House, Perkins turned to McManus Midtown Democratic Club founder Thomas McManus — who is NDC co-president Mickey Spillane’s great-grandfather — when she needed help keeping a client who’d been arrested out of jail, he said.

-Spillane, who is also president of the McManus club, credited Perkins with the rebirth of the country’s labor movement.
+Spillane, former president of the McManus club and a current member, credited Perkins with the rebirth of the country’s labor movement.

 “At a time when the Democratic party is struggling for an identity, to look at a woman like Frances Perkins who was really a progressive and believed in a social safety net [shows that] we don’t always have to look forward — we can look backwards and find out what was good about the Democratic party,” he said.